heyheyhello/voko/implementation.md

   MyComponent({ size: 50, gridLines: true, class: 'center' }),

   // allow an uncalled component too. the reviver will call pass it both the
-  // props, attributes, and children. this is for JSX compatibility v(AnotherComponent, { props, attributes })
+  // props, attributes, and children. fully JSX compatible v(AnotherComponent, { props, attributes })

-  // the only type of function as a selector is one that returns a selector v(FunctionThatReturnsSelector(), {})
+  // you could (confusingly) build selectors (strings or functions) using
+  // functions. but maybe don't for everyone's sanity: v(FunctionThatReturnsSelector(), {})

   v('.btn.primary[disabled]', [